-For Windows 7:
+• For Windows 7:

-- 1. Press F8 and enable the wireless feature. - 2.
-Click the wireless network connection status icon in the Windows notification area.
+- 1. Press F8 and follow the instructions on the screen to enable the wireless feature. - 2.
+Click the wireless-network-connection-status icon in the Windows notification area.
 A list of available wireless networks is displayed. - 3.
 Double-click a network to connect to it.
 Provide required information if needed.

-For Windows 8:
+• For Window 8.1:

-- 1. Press F8 to display the list of available wireless networks.
-Ensure that the Airplane mode is set to off. - 2.
+- 1. Ensure that airplane mode is set to off. - 2.
+Click the wireless-network-connection-status icon in the Windows notification area.
+A list of available wireless networks is displayed. - 3.
 Double-click a network to connect to it.
 Provide required information if needed.